 This is not simply an Old Testament prohibition, it is a command repeated in the New Testament and is binding for all today (1 Corinthians 6:9-11; Romans 1:26-32).
 I pray that Christians and especially young people would not buy the lie propagated by the culture that such behavior is acceptable to God.
-I also pray that if anyone reading this is struggling in this area, that you would know that God loves you, and is able to help you overcome.
+I also pray for anyone reading this who might be struggling in this area.
+I pray you would know that God loves you, and is able to help you overcome.
 If you’re considering the Christian life, please know that we ALL are called to deny ourselves, and take up our cross in order to follow Jesus (Luke 9:23).
 (And just in case you’re interested, here’s a YouTube link that may be helpful for you from someone who’s been there and was able to overcome)

 Sexual immorality.
 Incest.
 Abortion.
 Homosexuality.
 What’s next?
 Beastiality (Leviticus 18:23).
-If we don’t allow God to set our standards, determining what’s right or wrong, than everyone does what is right in his or her own eyes…and that’s exactly what happened in Canaan (Leviticus 18:23).
+If we don’t allow God to set our standards, determining what’s right and wrong, then everyone does what is right in his or her own eyes…and that’s exactly what happened in Canaan (Leviticus 18:23).
 For that reason God was forced to judge this land.